Ceelog/phpdoc-en/src/language/constants.md

 would be expressed thusly: `^[a-zA-Z_\x80-\xff][a-zA-Z0-9_\x80-\xff]*$`

-It is possible to <span class="function">define</span> constants with reserved or even invalid names, whose value can (only) be retrieved with
-<span class="function">constant</span>.
-However, doing so is not
+It is possible to <span class="function">define</span> constants with reserved or even invalid names, whose value can only be retrieved with the <span class="function">constant</span> function.
+However, doing so is not recommended.
-recommended.

 **Tip**